 This boutique six-storey building comprises 26 apartments and five commercial tenancies.
 It also includes two levels of basement car parking, a single commercial ground level and five levels of apartments.

-The approach employs carefully considered design principles which allow the building to sit comfortably within its context as well as affording a high level of amenity to its occupants and neighbours.
+The approach employs carefully considered design principles which allow the building to sit comfortably within its context as well as affording a high level of amenity to its occupants and the surrounding community.

-The unique composition of the building mass was conceived through a series of urban design considerations.
-The first conceptual gesture establishes a series of contextual “fold-lines” that exist between the adjacent buildings along Gertrude, George and Little George Streets.
-These conceptual fold lines define a point from which the building envelope recedes inward to create a new built form which appears sympathetic with the mass and proportions of its surrounds.
+The building's unique composition was conceived through a series of urban design considerations.
+The first establishes a series of contextual 'fold-lines' that exist between the adjacent buildings along Gertrude, George and Little George Streets.
+These fold lines define a point from which the building envelope recedes inward to create a new built form which appears sympathetic with the mass and proportions of its surrounds.

 The two uppermost residential levels are set back and embedded within this new object.
 This considered implementation of sculptural massing avoids a conventional 'wedding-cake' apartment typology, presenting a progressive and engaging built form.

 Richard Wong and Shannon McGrath